centreon/centreon/centreon-gorgone/docs/guide.rst

 * ACTION: the request.
 For example: COMMAND, ENGINECOMMAND,...
 It depends of the target server capabilites
 * TOKEN: Can be used to create some "sessions".
 If empty, the server creates an uniq token for each requests
-* TARGET: which "centreond" must execute the request.
+* TARGET: which "gorgoned" must execute the request.
 With the following option, you can execute a command to a specific server through another.
 The poller id is needed.
 If empty, the server (which is connected with the client) is the target.
 * DATA: json stream.
 It depends of the request

 For each client requests, the server get an immediate response: